psahai10/hello-world/README.md

 Hello Earthlings!

-I am an Alien from outside earth and WTF is going on earth?
+I am an Alien.
+Coffee and beer are the best thing so far on your planet!